Foamimi/Septimus-Extended---NPC-Overhaul/README.md

 # Introduction

 Hello!
 This addon will integrate various NPC overhauls into the world of Septimus-ified Skyrim.
-From creators such as Tragedian, Southpawe, Mharlek1, Kalilies, Pandorable, and Rxkx22, these overhauls aim to flesh out the personality of each NPC through facelifts and enhancements.
+From creators such as LalupK, Tragedian, Southpawe, Mharlek1, Kalilies, Pandorable, and Rxkx22, these overhauls aim to flesh out the personality of each NPC through facelifts and enhancements.
 This will be a **manual process** with various steps involving downloading, compacting, ESLifiying, rearranging, etc. A provided megapatch will be available at the end of the guide.

 **It's essential to pay attention to load order for this branch!
 Otherwise, you'll run into mismatched faces and inconsistent AI behaviors!**

 A **NEW SAVE is recommended**, just to ensure the weight changes from the various overhauls are automatically applied.
 If you do the process on an **EXISTING SAVE** it's not the end of the world, but you may run into slight gaps between the head and the body on a select few of NPCs.
 This can be fixed by opening the console via **'** then clicking the NPC in question, and lastly typing **"setnpcweight 35"** (or any number between 0 and 100).
+Then type **"disable"** and immediately after **"enable"**

 ### A mini 40 picture album previewing some of the NPCs covered can be found [here](https://imgur.com/a/L4OkkHj).
    - **Please note** the I had three off-guide mods installed at the time of taking these pictures; HIMBO Outfit Refits, TMB Outfit Refits, and my own custom skin textures.
 Other than those, everything else is completely straight up from Septimus!